anurag-327/neuron/SETUP.md

 # 🛠️ Local Development Setup

-This guide is for developers who want to run Neuron locally for development or self-hosting purposes.
+This guide is for developers who want to run Neuron locally for development.

 ---